“I was in the prime of my life,” says Shirleyanne Johnson of Broken Arrow.

 To make matters worse, Ely, a registered Therapy Dog who was her Therapy Partner and companion for 10 years, died five days after her transplant .
 He was the inspiration behind Project Ely, a Therapy Dog outreach program she founded in 2006.

-Her successful transplant was followed by six months of cardiac rehabilitation.
+Shirley’s story continued, thankfully, with a successful transplant followed by six months of cardiac rehabilitation.
 But her most difficult challenge lay ahead.

 “I had to use a walker to get from the car into my house, and soon found myself becoming isolated,” she recalls.